AdobeDocs/experience-platform.en/help/tutorials/data-science-workspace.md

 A Docker image allows you to package up an application with all the parts it needs.
 This includes libraries and other dependencies all in one package.
 The built Docker image is pushed to the Azure Container Registry using credentials supplied to you during the recipe creation workflow.

 **This tutorial will help you:**
-- Download the required pre-requisites for recipe creation.
+- Download the required prerequisites for recipe creation.
 - Understand Docker based model authoring.
 - Build a Docker image for Python, R, PySpark, or Scala (Spark).
 - Obtain a Docker source file URL.